 |Language level||Upper Intermediate (CEFR Level B2) or above|

-- An end-of-course certificate outlining the sessions and hours attended
+- end of course certificate outlining sessions attended

 - e-Learning Centre subscription for 1 year

-These professional development courses take place throughout the year and are eligible for EU funding with Erasmus+ (LLP Comenius or Grundtvig) grants.
+Lake School Professional Development Courses take place throughout the year and are eligible for EU funding with Erasmus+ grants.

-You have to apply for Erasmus+ through your school, organisation, training institute or university.
+You have to apply for an Erasmus+ grant through your school, organisation, training institute or university.
 You can't apply individually.

 Follow-up resources and support

 Each participant will take away a collection of practical activities they can use in their classrooms and share with their colleagues.